 For the Wilson family, having VR technology available for Ada and other pediatric patients who will benefit from its use is just one more reason why Connecticut Children’s is the right place for their children’s care.
 “We spend a lot of time here, and they do a fabulous job of making it just like home,” Ada’s mother said.

-If you would like to support the Virtual Reality program at Connecticut Children’s, please use our Make a Gift form and enter “Virtual Reality” as your gift designation.
+If you would like to put your gift to work immediately in support of the Virtual Reality program at Connecticut Children’s, please click here to Make a Gift and enter “Virtual Reality” as your gift designation.